-Finally, the cherry on top.
 Trump has been criticized for being thin-skinned — a contrast to his “alpha” businessman persona.
-But nothing backs up this notion more than his lawsuit against comedian Bill Maher.
-Trump sued Maher after Maher made a joke about Trump’s mother having sex with an orangutan (the result: Trump himself).
+But nothing backs up this more than his lawsuit against Bill Maher in 2013.
+Trump sued the comedian after Maher made a joke about Trump’s mother having sex with an orangutan (the result: Trump himself).
 The $5 million suit was eventually withdrawn.

-It was a gross and inappropriate joke, but a joke nonetheless.
+It was an inappropriate joke, but a joke nonetheless.
 And if you want to be president, the ability to roll with the punches is pretty important.

 Next: A government sting leads to legal troubles.